Updated 12 days ago | GitHub

-ExoPlayer is a Google own and operated, open-source, application level media player for Android.
-Built on top of Android's low level media APIs, ExoPlayer offers a more powerful and more robust alternative to MediaPlayer, with additional features and customization flexibility.
-It is usable on API 16 and up.
+ExoPlayer is Google’s open-source, application-level media player for Android.
+Built on top of Android’s low-level media APIs, ExoPlayer offers a more powerful and more robust alternative to MediaPlayer, with additional features and customization flexibility.

 ExoPlayer has several key advantages over MediaPlayer, including:

-Note: One key disadvantage is that when using audio only playback, some devices may use more battery than MediaPlayer.
-It's also worth considering whether or not any of the above features are needed for your app.
-MediaPlayer can still be a valid option for simple use cases.
+Note: For audio-only playback on some devices, ExoPlayer may use more battery than MediaPlayer.
+It is also worth considering whether any of the features above are needed for your app — MediaPlayer can still be a valid option for simple use cases.

 repositories {